ylu149/Pin-Ball-Game/README.md

 - **Pentagon**: Unique game objects with special interactions (elaborate on this if your game includes such features).

 ## Issues
--Collisions are currently implemented in a very rudimentary manner.
+- **Collisions:** are currently implemented in a very rudimentary manner.
 Better game physics will probably need to be developed.